 Tender, thinly sliced steak and crisp bell peppers and onions are coated in a bold Steak Fajita Marinade to create these Easy Skillet Steak Fajitas.
 This one-pot meal is perfect for those eating low carb, paleo or gluten free.
 Only 287 calories per serving!
-Nosh on some air fryer tortilla chips and Refried Bean Dip or sip on a Michelada while you wait!
+Nosh on some air fryer tortilla chips with Refried Bean Dip and 4 ingredient guacamole while you wait!

-Long time readers know we’re HUGE fans of Mexican Recipes, being born and raised in San Diego.
-I’ve already shared my favorite Carne Asada Recipe with you (for Carne Asada Tacos) as well as Pork Chili Verde and Flank Steak Tacos.
+Long time readers know we’re HUGE fans of Mexican Recipes.
+I’ve already shared my favorite Carne Asada Recipe with you (for Carne Asada Tacos, Carne Asada Fries and Carne Asada Nachos) as well as Pork Chili Verde and Flank Steak Tacos.

 Next up is naturally my go-to Easy Skillet Steak Fajitas recipe.
 If you like easy fajita recipes, make sure to checkout our Easy Skillet Chicken Fajitas Recipe.

 While we usually make steak fajitas on the grill, since the low daytime weather here rarely dips below 60 degrees, we know that’s not the case for most of you, so adapted our Grilled Steak Fajitas recipe for the indoors.
 If you’re heading outside, this recipe also works for an outdoor grill.
 Just shave a minute or two off the cook time.